davidmoten/chained/README.md

 ```

 ### Generating from interface types
-This generation method is especially useful for JDK < 17 (when `record` type was introduced).
+This generation method is especially useful for JDKs before JDK 16 (when `record` type was introduced).

 ```java
 package mine;